 First year students participate in two laboratory rotations, each one semester in duration.
 Students normally choose a Ph.D. mentor after the 2nd rotation.

-Comprehensive exams and thesis defense
+Comprehensive exams and Dissertation defense

 Each year, the Neuroscience Program holds a retreat for all faculty, students and postdocs to welcome incoming students and to share data and ideas generated over the course of the summer.
 Student attendance is a requirement, and all returning students must present a poster.

 In addition to research experience, teaching experience is an important training element that hones communication skills and prepares students for both the professoriate and non-academic career paths.
-One semester of mentored teaching experience must therefore be completed as part of the academic requirements for the PhD Degree.
+One semester of mentored teaching experience must therefore be completed as part of the academic requirements for the Ph.D.
+Degree.
 Normally, teaching experience will be gained in the second year.
 One mechanism for fulfilling the teaching requirement is to obtain a teaching assistantship for one semester.
 Another mechanism available to students is the Certificate in College Teaching.
-The University Graduate Certification in College Teaching Program (CCT), an initiative of the Michigan State University Graduate School, in partnership with MSU colleges, helps graduate students and postdocs organize, develop, and document their teaching experiences.
-Through a series of professional development activities - workshops or seminars, coursework in disciplinary teaching methods, a mentored teaching project - participants will build and consolidate their preparation for college and university teaching.
+The University Graduate Certification in College Teaching Program (CCT); an initiative of the Michigan State University Graduate School, in partnership with MSU colleges, that helps graduate students and postdocs organize, develop, and document their teaching experiences.
+Through a series of professional development activities - workshops or seminars, coursework in disciplinary teaching methods, a mentored teaching project - participants build and consolidate their preparation for college and university teaching.
 The program culminates in an e-portfolio that will help students prepare for academic job interviews and plan for their professional development as early career faculty.
 For graduate students, completion of the Certification in College Teaching Program will be recognized by a Certification notation on the MSU transcript.
 Students in the dual degree program in the college of Osteopathic Medicine (DO/PhD), College of Human Medicine (MD/PhD) and College of Veterinary Medicine (DVM/PhD) are exempt from the teaching experience requirement.

 The Graduate Student Handbook contains valuable information for new students entering the Neuroscience Program.